 What is Puppet: Why consider Puppet software for DevOps?

 Puppet for Configuration Management reduces the chances of system failures and security issues, allows greater visibility into the issues that lead to configuration discrepancies, leads to faster service restoration, and easy reversion to a stable configuration.

 Ideally, all software tests must be performed in real user conditions.
-Teams usually leverage an in-house test lab or the power of the real-device cloud to perform manual and automated tests with various browsers and Operating Systems.
+Teams usually leverage an in-house test lab or use real-device cloud-based testing platforms like BrowserStack to perform manual and automated tests with various browsers and Operating Systems.

+What is Puppet: Why consider Puppet software for DevOps?